Nesting instinct: In mammals

 Female dogs may show signs of nesting behaviour about one week before they are due that include pacing and building a nest with items from around the house such as blankets, clothing, and stuffed animals.
 (They also sometimes do this in cases of false pregnancy, or pseudocyesis).
 Domestic cats often make nests by bringing straw, cloth scraps, and other soft materials to a selected nook or box; they particularly are attracted to haylofts as nest sites.
 Commercial whelping and queening boxes are available; however, children's wading pools (dogs) and plastic dishpans (cats) work just as well.
-In birds it is known as "going broody", and is characterized by the insistence to stay on the nest as much as possible, and by cessation of laying new eggs.
 Marsupials do not exhibit a nesting instinct per se, because the mother's pouch fulfills the function of housing the newborns.
 Nest building is performed in order to provide sufficient shelter and comfort to the arriving offspring.
 Threats, such as predators, that decrease the chance of survival will increase care of offspring.